ExxistanceDC/Segagaga-English-Translation/README.md

 1. Click **'Apply patch'** to overwrite the original track03.bin file with the patched version.
 1. Verify that the patched track03.bin file has an MD5 checksum of <kbd>CBD9C06606B889926AA496639A309531</kbd>.

+### Option 2: CDI Format (Users burning to CD-R for play in a Dreamcast console) - XDelta Patch

+This XDelta patch is compatible with the existing CDI release that has a MD5 checksum of <kbd>0b944cb5e2e07ce817c69c2e4f864816</kbd>.

 ## **Extras**

 <table>